kfjahnke/envutil/README.md

 This value takes care of widening the support frame further - if necessary - to make the size of the square images in the internal representation a multiple of this size.
 This does not magnify the image but adds pixels reprojected from other cube faces, so it doesn't affect image quality.
+Using a small-ish power of two here is especially useful when using OIIO for lookup, to help it mip-map the texture generated from the internal representation - OIIO can't natively process cubemap environments, so envutil generates a texture file and feeds that to OIIO's texture system for the look-up.

 ## --ctc  flag indicating cube face fov is measured between marginal pixel centers